 Liberty Square Gazebo (behind Ye Olde Christmas Shoppe)

 Note: Compared to the regular Christmas Party, Very Merriest After Hours is similar to Boo Bash, with minimal opportunities for characters.

 Club Tinsel Dance Party

-In previous years, this event was held inside Cosmic Rays, but it is now at the Rockettower Plaza Stage in Tomorrrowland for Very Merriest.
+In previous years, this event was held inside Cosmic Rays, but for Very Merriest it was at the Rockettower Plaza Stage in Tomorrrowland.

 The fan favorite “Reindeer Wranglers” have returned to Magic Kingdom this season, where they perform holiday favorites with a western-flair in Frontierland (above Country Bear Jamboree).

 Complimentary Snacks & Drinks

-Like the other After Hours events, you have access to complimentary popcorn, ice cream bars (including Mickey bars) and bottled beverages at different carts and stands cross the park.
+Like the other After Hours events, you had access to complimentary popcorn, ice cream bars (including Mickey bars) and bottled beverages at different carts and stands cross the park.

 Plus, there were complimentary Snickernoodle Cookies and Hot Cocoa available at select locations, which you could find thanks to these peppermint stick markers outside each station.

 2021’s cookie spots were: